voostindie/vincents-productivity-suite-for-alfred/README.md

 - Outlook Calendar
 - Teams

-A lot of activity at my computer consists of managing projects and tasks in OmniFocus, editing notes in Obsidian, writing e-mails in Mail and tracking people and groups in Contacts.
+A lot of activity at my computer consists of managing projects and tasks in OmniFocus, editing notes in Obsidian, managing files in Finder, writing e-mails in Mail and tracking people and groups in Contacts.
 This CLI and the workflow on top of it give me the means to quickly edit notes and write e-mails and refer to projects and people, either through the terminal, keyboard shortcuts, keywords, or snippets.

 An important aspect of this tool is that it works with *areas of responsibility* (a [Getting Things Done (GTD)](https://gettingthingsdone.com) term), like work, family, sports, and software projects (like this one).
+In VPS you configure all of these areas independently.
+Then you set the focus to a specific one.
 At any time, exactly one area has focus.
-The CLI commands and the keyboard hotkeys, keywords and snippets for Alfred are always the same, but they do different things depending on the area that has the focus.
+The CLI commands and the keyboard hotkeys, keywords and snippets for Alfred are tuned to the area that has focus.
+For example, Alfred will only list projects, notes, contacts, events and so on in the area that has focus.

 To give you an idea of what the CLI and Alfred workflow can do, here is the output of `vps help` on my own configuration, for the area with the most extensive configuration (work):